 Executive Committee:

-The Executive Committee shall be composed of the Immediate Past President, the President, the President-Elect, the Vice President, Secretary/Treasurer, the elected Representative to APHA, Ad-hoc Counsellor of Law, Chairs of the Advocacy, Audit, and Membership & Outreach Committees and the six (6) Members-At-Large.
+The Executive Committee shall be composed of the Immediate Past President, the President, the President-Elect, the Vice President, Secretary/Treasurer, the elected Representative to APHA, Ad-hoc Counsellor of Law, Chairs of the Advocacy, Audit, and Membership & Outreach Committees, Caucus Chairs, and the six (6) Members-At-Large.

 The Executive Committee shall be empowered to transact the business of the NCPHA in the interim between meetings of the Governing Council.
 All action taken by the Executive Committee shall be reported at the next meeting of the Governing Council.